WishCore/wish-cli-nodejs/README.md

 A simple REPL based command line tool for accessing the Wish Core.

+You will need to have an appropriate `wish-core` (the peer-to-peer identity based communication layer).
+The source is available at: https://github.com/WishCore/wish-c99.

+For building applications see: https://github.com/WishCore/wish-api-node

 This is bleeding egde software and WILL BREAK from time to time, you have been warned.

-## Prerequisites

-If you are running on Linux x64 or OSX x64 everything should work out of the box according to the instructions below.
-Windows is not supported yet.

-You will need to have an appropriate wish-core (the peer-to-peer identity based communication layer mist is based on).
-The source is available at: https://github.com/WishCore/wish-c99.

 ## Install